Inflection: Mainland Southeast Asian languages (isolating)

 Most languages in the Mainland Southeast Asia linguistic area (such as the varieties of Chinese, Vietnamese, and Thai) are not overtly inflected, or show very little overt inflection, and are therefore considered analytic languages (also known as isolating languages).

 Chinese

-Standard Chinese does not possess overt inflectional morphology.
+Standard (Mandarin) Chinese does not possess overt inflectional morphology.
 While some languages indicate grammatical relations with inflectional morphemes, Chinese utilizes word order and particles.
-Consider the following examples:
+Consider the following language-contrasting examples: